How to Clean Mold in Shower Grout Naturally

 Grout surrounding bath or shower tiles and other bathroom fixtures is frequently exposed to moisture.
 If tile grout is not cleaned on a regular basis, it can be prone to supporting mold growth.

 White vinegar is preferable to chlorine bleach when it comes to cleaning shower grout.
 Acetic acid penetrates into the porous material to kill the root structure of mold.

 In this post, you’ll learn why shower grout often develops mold we’ll discuss natural antifungal treatments and mold prevention methods for your shower.

 Why Shower Grout Gets Moldy

 Most tile grout consists of a mixture of cement, sand and water.
 These substances are porous, which is why grout tends to accumulate dirt and grime.
 Grout in a shower area may be exposed to other substances from bath, body and personal care products.
-The combination of these products, moisture and food sources for fungi may lead to the development of mildew or mold.
+The combination of these products, moisture and bard sources for fungi may lead to the development of mildew or mold.